samveluIBM/MongoDB-Wildfire-Workshop/docs/index.md

 * [David Simpson](mailto:simpson.dave@ibm.com)

 ### Acknowledgements
-* Thanks to the following Contributors for this workshop: Jacob Emery, Barry Silliman and Dorothy Quincy
+* Thanks to the following Contributors for this workshop: Jacob Emery, Matt Mondics, Barry Silliman and Dorothy Quincy